AWS Systems Manager & Hybrid Cloud

 Pilotcore is an AWS consulting partner based out of Ottawa.
 We specialize in helping Canadian IT departments and organizations streamline their architecture, automate processes, reduce costs, and improve security by successfully adopting AWS cloud.

 We also have significant experience with the Personal Information Protection and Electronic Documents Act (PIPEDA) and other compliance standards unique to Canadian data privacy.

-Learn more about our services a reach out to us for a free consultation.
+Learn more about our services a reach out to schedule a call to discuss your cloud strategy.